systematic-magic/AgingPubMed/research_papers_pdf.rst

 8. Abbreviations
 ---------------

 8.1.
-Abbreviations should be kept underneath keywords in the abstract section when there are 5 or less present.
+Abbreviations should be kept underneath keywords in the Abstract section when there are 5 or less present.
 Please note that this is only applicable to the PDF, and abbreviations are always kept in the final sections in HTML.

 8.2.
 Check that abbreviations section has a title “Abbreviations:”.
 It should start with capital letter and be followed by colon (:).